 We will have our doors open with special activities, such as seminars on the “5 Nutrition Tips We Should All Practice” with guest speaker, Sandra Blackie , B.A., N.A.S.N., N.A.S.M., A.F.A.A., & I.F.B.B.
 Pro Bodybuilder.

 As we age, we usually don’t need as many calories, as we did in our younger years.
 This is mostly because we lose lean body mass, which results in a lower basal metabolic rate, and our activity level often diminishes, which lowers our energy requirements.
-However, by staying active and incorporating resistance training into our exercise ...Continue Reading →
+However, by staying active and incorporating resistance training into ...Continue Reading →

 The four primary resistance training goals are: muscular endurance, hypertrophy (muscle size or tone), muscular strength or muscular power.